Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 # Take 2 Chrome Extension

 The Take 2 Chrome extension is part of an MVP for Call For Code (Emb-race).
-This extension is a method for crowdsourcing racially biased words and phrases in the media so that they can be used to train and improve a machine learning model to detect racial bias in content.
+This extension is a method for crowdsourcing racially biased words and phrases in the media so that they can be used to train and improve a machine learning model to detect potential racial bias in content.

-Our hope for the future is that this is a step towards a media culture that is free of racial bias and toxic racism, further we hope it will eliminate the reinforced racism that can be created through racially biased media content.
+Our hope for the future is that this is a step towards a more informed media culture that is more aware of racial bias and toxic racism in media content.
+This is a proof of concept and we are open to ideas/suggestions which can be put forward using the issues section of this repo.
 We hope you will help us in this community effort:

 - As a content contributor to enrich our data by installing the extension and using it.
 - As a developer to help us improve the extension design and functionality to accelerate this project forward.